-I will bring the man's hired help in the proscussion and abstract design to be to and any white who you are.
+I will bring this man's hired help in the prescussion what ettitude do a min to to wal any white who you are.

 We got into the car and Miss Lee pulled off.
 We waved; or at least I waved; and beckoned the others to do so.
 Miss Lee only scowled.
-We pulled up to Mrs. Collier's hoyse and I made a big joke: "I guess we really got you in hot water now" or something to that effect.
+We pulled up to Mrs. Collier's hoyse and I made a big joke: "I guess we really got you in hot water now"x or something to that effect.